The Dirichlet Problem for the Laplacian in Lipschitz Domains Revisited: Open problems

 where $\nu$ is a constant known as the Poisson ratio, whose value corresponds to a particular physical situation.
 Here $\boldsymbol{\tau}_{ij} = n_i \textit{\textbf e}_j - n_j\textit{\textbf e}_i $ is an orthogonal vector field to the outward normal $\textit{\textbf n}$.
 He showed that if $-1/(N - 1) \leq \nu < 1$, $2- \varepsilon < p < 2 + \varepsilon$ for some $\varepsilon > 0$ and

 then there exist solutions to the Neumann problem satisfying in addition the estimate

 However, it is not specified in which Sobolev space belong the solutions.

-{{\bf Problem 8.} It would therefore be interesting on one hand to give more details on the solutions and, on the other hand, to study the properties of the Steklov-Poincar\'e operator corresponding to the homogeneous biharmonic problem.
+{{\bf Problem 8.} It would therefore be interesting on one hand to give more details on the solutions and, on the other hand, to study the properties of the Steklov-Poincar\'e operator (Dirichlet-to-Neumann) corresponding to the Bi-Laplacian.